 The Designing for Student Success Faculty Learning Community (DSS FLC) is intended for instructors who want to better support student success in their courses.
 Instructors in the DSS FLC will explore elements of course design, communication approaches, and teaching strategies that have been shown to increase success for first-generation college students and low-income students.
 As a community, participants will brainstorm ways to implement these ideas in their courses and troubleshoot potential challenges and barriers to implementation.

 This year the CTL is partnering with the College of Arts and Sciences to offer this professional development opportunity to faculty from COAS who are teaching large enrollment, first year courses.
-Interested in learning more?
-Please read the full description of the DSS FLC, which includes information about how to apply.
+The DSS FLC is offered during the Spring semester.